Last updated on June 14th, 2018 by our Product Team

 Some professors shield students from their personal lives entirely, with no mention of a partner, spouse or children.
 Others are just more open people in every aspect of their lives.
 Some professors use many examples from their personal experiences when trying to convey a topic or theory.
 This is still totally fine, and generally, personal experiences help solidify information.

 Here’s when you should draw the line: if you feel like a professor or adviser is leaning on you for support at any time–for any reason–create some space between the two of you.
 People in these roles should have their own solid support system of family, friends and faculty, so they shouldn’t need to burden you with their problems.
 If you feel like the professor or adviser’s stress is stressing you out, be direct.
-Say something like, “Graduate school is taking most of my mental space right now and I don’t really have too much spare room right now.
+Say something like, “My workload is taking most of my mental space right now and I don’t really have too much spare room right now.
 But I hope you work this out.”
 These situations can be tricky, especially if the over-sharer is someone who decides your grades, internship placements and in some cases, whether you graduate.

 We shouldn’t need to say this, but don’t date a professor.
 Just don’t.
 If you feel like a professor or adviser is interested–and you know what we’re talking about here–simply say that you’re not in a place to foster that kind of relationship.
 While you are both consenting adults, this kind of romantic relationship crosses a lot of ethical lines.
 A relationship with a student will look bad for a professor, and a relationship with a professor will look bad for you.
 Fellow students may wonder if your brilliant work is your own, or whether you were given a break because of your recent date(s).
 If there’s a mutual romantic feeling that you both just can’t extinguish, wait until after graduation.